Microneedling vs Chemical Peel: Which Is Better?

 The cost of a microneedling or chemical peel treatment depends on the patient.
 Microneedling patients may require three to six sessions to achieve the full results of treatment, and they are billed per session.
 Chemical peel costs can differ based on the type of peel.

 Dr. Azizzadeh can teach patients about microneedling, chemical peels, and other non-surgical and surgical facial rejuvenation treatments.
 He is a Harvard-trained and dual board-certified facial plastic and reconstructive surgeon, and he is happy to provide insights into a variety of cosmetic procedures.
 As such, Dr. Azizzadeh can help a patient decide if microneedling, a chemical peel, or another cosmetic procedure aligns with their facial rejuvenation treatment goals.
-To learn more about our cosmetic treatment options or to schedule a free consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.
+To learn more about our cosmetic treatment options or to schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.